 The U.S. Copyright Act balances the interests of copyright owners with those of content users by including limitations on the exclusive rights of owners, such as fair use and specific exceptions.
 However, the act doesn’t explicitly set out what uses constitute fair use; instead, it sets out types of uses to which fair use might apply and factors to consider in determining whether a use may be fair use.

 The ultimate arbiter of fair use is a judge in a court of law.
 Due to the ambiguity of fair use and the risk involved in applying it, some enterprises avoid it.
+Others, on the other hand, embrace fair use and see it as a useful provision in their organization.
 You should know your organization’s policy and procedures on making a fair use judgment.

 In addition to fair use that might apply in your library, section 108 of the U.S. Copyright Act sets out specific uses for eligible libraries where permission and payment are not necessary.
 These uses include preservation copying and copying for interlibrary loans.